×

 • Your spine’s vertebrae are cushioned by discs, which can rupture or bulge.
 The soft interior of a disc has the potential to enlarge or burst, pressing on a nerve.
 A ruptured or bulging disc can not generate back pain.
 When you get a spine X-ray for another reason, you usually find out you have disc disease.

 • Lower back pain is a complication of arthritis, specifically osteoarthritis.
-In addition, a problem called spinal stenosis, commonly referred to as a narrowing of the space around the spinal cord, can occasionally be caused by arthritis in the spine.
+Additionally, spinal stenosis, a condition characterized by the narrowing of space around the spinal cord, can sometimes result from arthritis in the spine.

 • Osteoporosis: Your spine’s vertebrae could suffer severe fractures if your bones become porous and brittle.